‘A new imagination of social justice is emerging in modern Malayali fiction’: Translator J Devika

 In your anthology, it’s evident that many Malayalam novelists also excel as short story writers.
 This isn’t always the case in other literary traditions.
 It’s a dying form, they say.
 Only good to illustrate a writer’s prowess and nothing else.
 But it has managed to persist in Kerala.
 Why do you think that’s the case?

 This is interesting.
 It’s like Urdu, you know?
 I mean, the first novel might have come very early both in Urdu and Malayalam, but it’s just that the short story form has really thrived.
 It has to do with being a regional language, a minor language, and that is important.
 And I think it was also a way of reaching out to an audience which probably wouldn’t have the time – because these are languages which quickly reached out to modern form – actually addressed a whole bunch of readers who did not read before, who acquired the skills of literacy only very late.
-The development of this form coincides with an expanding leadership.
+The development of this form coincides with an expanding readership.
 So I think the short story was a way of reaching out to a much larger number of readers in a much shorter time with fewer resources because a novel would need a proper publication, distribution, etcetera.
 A short story can almost function like a pamphlet.

 That was the kind of a historical moment, I think, which allowed the short story to grow in this manner in Kerala.
 So for example, MT Vasudevan Nair has written many, many novels, but he’s, I think, revered most as a short story writer.
 The same would apply to someone like Madhavikutty also.